Mission: Loyalty — Build Trust and Incentivize Data Sharing With Your Loyalty Program

 - Add a little mystery to your surveys by giving members a surprise gift upon completion.

 These days, customers have more expectations, and with so many choices available to them, a bit less patience.
-That’s why brands need a complete view of their customers to be able to offer meaningfu, relevant rewards.
-This is especially true in the case of Gen Z customers, who are always on a look out for more personalized experiences that are meaningful.
+That’s why brands need a complete view of their customers to be able to offer meaningful, relevant rewards.
+This is especially true in the case of Gen Z customers, who are always on a lookout for more personalized experiences that are meaningful.

-While 75% of Gen Z and Millennials are willing to share personal information with a brand in exchange for a more personalized experience, that doesn’t mean that privacy isn’t important to them.
+While 60% of Gen Z and 60% of Millennials are willing to share personal information with a brand in exchange for a more personalized shopping-related experience, that doesn’t mean that privacy isn’t important to them.
 So consider strategies to protect customer privacy in order to foster trust and transparency.

 Keep in mind that once you have more customer data, you need to use it wisely and responsibly.
 Always make sure that when you ask customers to go through the trouble of telling you more, you aren’t just advertising the benefits of relevant communications, but you’re truly delivering them.
 The whole point of data is relevance.